Young-ook/terraform-aws-eks/examples/blueprint/README.md

 terraform destroy --auto-approve
 ```

-**[Don't forget]** You have to use the `-var-file` option when you run terraform destroy command to delete the aws resources created with extra variable files.
+**[DON'T FORGET]** You have to use the *-var-file* option when you run terraform destroy command to delete the aws resources created with extra variable files.
 ```
 terraform destroy -var-file fixture.tc1.tfvars
 ```